VIA-Research/uPIMulator/python_cpp/README.md

 If you encounter any issues during the installation or build process, please refer to the troubleshooting section in the documentation or open an issue on our GitHub repository.

-Certainly, here's the paragraph revised for a more professional and appropriate tone suitable for a GitHub README:

 ## Binary Files Generation
 We will use the VA (vector addition) benchmark as an example to demonstrate the binary file generation phase.
 After compiling, assembling, and linking, you will find the generated binary files within the `uPIMulator_frontend/bin` directory.